sandro-roth/Heart_Disease_Prediction/README.md

 shuffel parameter set to "True" is performed to gather the best possible Regression for this dataset.

 ### k-Nearest Neighbors
 For this model there is hyper-parameter tuning implemented.
-The following values were set for a GridsearchCV hyper-parameter
+This model is again trained using a 6 times folded cross-validation with shuffel: "True".
+The following values are set for a GridsearchCV hyper-parameter tuning:
-tuning:
 1. **n_neighbors**: [3, 4, 5, 6, 7, 8]
 2. **metric**: ['minkowski', 'manhattan']

-This model is again trained using a 6 times folded cross-validation with shuffel: "True" GridSearch defined the following hyper-parameter as optimal setting:
+GridSearch defined the following hyper-parameter as optimal setting:
 - n_neighbors: 6
 - metric: manhattan